Education tech, advertising lift Russia's Mail.ru revenues

 Mail.ru said its net profit from consolidated subsidiaries declined 33.2% year on year to 2.29 billion roubles and earnings before interest, tax, depreciation and amortisation (EBITDA) declined by 10.5% to 6.66 billion roubles following investments in business development.

-Net loss, including joint ventures, was 2.13 billion roubles compared to profit of 1.26 billion roubles a year ago, mainly because of its loss-making joint venture with Russia's largest lender Sberbank (SBER.MM).
+Net loss, including joint ventures, was 2.13 billion roubles compared to profit of 1.26 billion roubles a year ago, mainly because of its loss-making joint venture with Russia’s largest lender Sberbank.

 Mail.ru and Sberbank were earlier this year on the verge of dividing assets in the venture, which encompasses food delivery app Delivery Club, ride-hailing service Citymobil and other assets, sources told Reuters.